Which Kindle Should I Buy?

 Read our best ebook stores for price advice guide to find out which ebook stores give best value for money.

-Kindle Fire HD and Fire HDX tablets use full-colour, high-resolution LCD touchscreens.
+Kindle Fire tablets use full-colour, high-resolution LCD touchscreens.
 This means you can watch videos, play games, send emails and browse websites exactly as you would on an iOS-powered iPad or Android tablet.
 The downside is that LCD screens aren’t as comfortable to use for reading as an ebook reader’s e-ink display, especially for longer periods.
 Reading on a sunny day might be particularly difficult because of on-screen glare.

 Battery life can be another issue, with tablets requiring a recharge long before ebook readers.
 Ultimately, it’s a trade-off, with Kindle Fire tablets offering many more functions, but being slightly harder to read from.